mainkoon81/ooo-Bayesian-Modeling-A/README.md

    - On the numerator, this joint can be determined by enumerating all hidden variable values..(Making the Sum over these hidden variables)
    <img src="https://user-images.githubusercontent.com/31917400/67623248-dcdfbf80-f81a-11e9-87fe-b187545b1c73.jpg" />

    - To obtain the values of these atomic events, rewrite the eqation in a form that corresponds to the conditional prob-table of this Bayes-net.
-Rewrite w.r.t **parents** of each of the nodes in the network.
+Rewrite w.r.t **parents** of each of the nodes in the network, so the form of the unfolded equation heavily depends on the graphic!
    <img src="https://user-images.githubusercontent.com/31917400/67623317-8fb01d80-f81b-11e9-9653-07cc7f9cafdd.jpg" />

    - The equation can be understood as a function of hidden variables and the answer can be the **sum of all these function outputs** for all values of the hidden variables.
 So it's a sum of such terms and each of which is a product of "factors" in the previous equation.